rishabh-tamhane/dynamic-memory-allocator/README.md

 # Statistics Functions

-Besides the allocation functions discussed above, you are to implement the following two functions that return statistics about the memory utilization of the allocator:
+Besides the allocation functions discussed above, I have implemented the following two functions that return statistics about the memory utilization of the allocator: